-The endpoint chromogenic LAL test is a quantitative test for Gramnegative bacterial endotoxin.
-A sample is mixed with the LAL supplied in the test kit and incubated at 37°C \pm 1°C for 10 minutes.
-A substrate solution is then mixed with the LAL-sample and incubated at 37°C \pm 1°C for an additional 6 minutes.
+The Chromogenic Limulus Amebocyte Lysate (LAL) Test is a quantitative test for gram-negative bacterial endotoxin.
+A sample is mixed with the LAL supplied in the test kit and incubated at 37°C (±1°C) for 10 minutes.
+A substrate solution is then mixed with the LAL-sample and incubated at 37°C (±1°C) for an additional 6 minutes.
 The reaction is stopped with stop reagent.
 If endotoxin is present in the sample, a yellow color will develop.
 The absorbance of the sample can be determined spectrophotometrically at 405-410 nm.
 Since this absorbance is in direct proportion to the amount of endotoxin present, the concentration of endotoxin can be calculated from a standard curve.

-The use of LAL for the detection of endotoxin evolved from the observation by Bang1 that a Gram-negative infection of Limulus polyphemus, the horseshoe crab, resulted in fatal intra-vascular coagulation.
-Levin and Bang^{2,3} later demonstrated that this clotting was the result of a reaction between endotoxin and a clottable protein in the circulating amebocytes of Limulus.
+The use of LAL for the detection of endotoxin evolved from the observation by Bang1 that a gram-negative infection of Limulus polyphemus, the horseshoe crab, resulted in fatal intra-vascular coagulation.
+Levin and Bang23 later demonstrated that this clotting was the result of a reaction between endotoxin and a clottable protein in the circulating amebocytes of Limulus.
 Following the development of a suitable anticoagulant for Limulus blood, Levin and Bang4 prepared a lysate from washed amebocytes which was an extremely sensitive indicator of the presence of endotoxin.
-Solum^{5,6} and Young, Levin and Prendergast7 have purified and characterized the clottable protein from LAL and have shown the reaction with endotoxin to be enzymatic.
+Solum55 and Young, Levin and Prendergast2 have purified and characterized the clottable protein from LAL and have shown the reaction with endotoxin to be enzymatic.

-The present LAL method utilizes the initial part of the LAL endotoxin reaction to activate an enzyme, which in turn releases p-nitroaniline (pNA) from a synthetic substrate, producing a yellow color.
+The present LAL method utilizes the initial part of the LAL endotoxin reaction to activate an enzyme which in turn releases p-nitroaniline (pNA) from a synthetic substrate, producing a yellow color.